 Despite the high tax rates, Iceland offers extensive public services, a high standard of living, and strong social support systems, funded by these tax revenues.
 High earners contribute significantly, but the benefits of living in Iceland, including excellent healthcare, education, and social welfare programs, often outweigh the financial burden.

 Housing costs in Iceland can vary significantly depending on the location and type of accommodation.
-Here’s a breakdown of rental prices:
+Here’s a breakdown of rental prices in 2025:

 • Reykjavik (Expensive Area):